 Indiana Studies is an integrated course that compares and contrasts state and national developments in the areas of politics, economics, history, and culture.
 The course uses Indiana history as a basis for understanding current policies, practices, and state legislative procedures.
 It also includes the study of state and national constitutions from a historical perspective and as a current foundation of government.
-Examination of individual leaders and their roles in a democratic society will be included and students will examine the participation of citizens in the political process.
-Selections from Indiana arts and literature may also be analyzed for insights into historical events and cultural expressions.
+Students will examine the participation of citizens in the political process.